macimax/WIKI_STEPMANIA/Home.md

 -------
 StepMania is a free and open source, cross-platform rhythm game.
 It supports common key-based rhythm game formats (including 4-panel and 5-panel dance games among others), as well as keyboard and dance pad controllers.
 It is customizable with user-made add-ons such as themes, and provides an integrated editor for creating your own simfiles.

-StepMania can also be used with dance game cabinets, and has been used as the basis for several major commercial products including _Pump it Up Infinity_ and _Step Maniax_.
+StepMania can also be used with dance game cabinets, and has been used as the basis for several major commercial products including _Pump it Up Infinity_ and _StepManiaX_.

 Hey, listen!
 -------